Need Help With Cohabitation Matters?

-Stowe Family Law assists many clients with cohabitation matters.
+Stowe Family Law assists many cohabiting couples.
 Some wish to draw up a cohabitation agreement to clarify the ownership of shared assets.
 Others seek practical advice and legal assistance after a relationship has broken down or a partner has died.

 As the marriage rate in England and Wales continues to decline, the number of unmarried, but cohabiting couples continues to rise.
 At present, however, there is no law in place tailored to the needs of a cohabiting couple – and any children they may have together – if their relationship breaks down.
 In the event of a property dispute, trust and land law is applied.